 4 - 5 PM, April 8th, 2021

-Global leaders in diverse sectors and from around the state shared how their global skills have benefitted their organizations, careers, and their fellow Hoosiers.
+Global leaders in diverse sectors and from around the state shared how their global skills have benefited their organizations, careers, and their fellow Hoosiers.

 Hosted by the Global Service and Peace Corps Preparation Program at Indiana University, this event provided students with the opportunity to listen and speak to professionals who have or are currently working in a variety of nonprofit organizations around the world, within the U.S., and in our own community—emphasizing that globally beneficial service work can be done at international, regional, and local levels.
 The showcase was composed of four panels organized thematically around the Peace Corps’ work sectors: education and youth in development; health; community economic development; and environment and agriculture.
 The event took place March 2-4, 2020 in the Hamilton Lugar School of Global and International Studies.